anhowe/mesos-scalable-cluster/README.md

 8. browse back to mesos http://c1master1:5050.
 You will notice the running tasks and the completed tasks.
 Click on the host of the completed tasks and also look at the sandbox.

  ![Image of mesos cluster on azure](https://raw.githubusercontent.com/anhowe/mesos-scalable-cluster/master/images/mesos-completed-tasks.png)

+# Questions
+Q. Why is there a jumpbox?
+A. The jumpbox is used for easy troubleshooting on the private subnet.
+The Mesos Web UI requires access to all machines.
+Also the web UI.
+You could also consider using OpenVPN to access the private subnet.

+Q. My cluster just completed but mesos is not up.
+A. After your template finishes, your cluster is still running installation.
+You can run "tail -f /var/log/azure/firstinstall.log" to verify the status has completed.

+Q. I'm having errors with this template, who can I contact.
+A. please contact anhowe@microsoft.com for errors only with this template.

+Q. I wish this template can do X.
+A. please contact anhowe@microsoft.com for new feature requests for this template.